 Where you will be staying

-A blend of comfort, convenience and contemporary style, Burgundy Estate is your home away from home.
+A blend of comfort, convenience and contemporary style, Burgundy Condos is your home away from home.
 Centrally located in the winelands of Cape Town, it also affords access to nearby restaurants and shops.

 Your condo suite is situated in Burgundy Estate, bordering the vineyards of the lush Durbanville wine area and the Historic De Grendel wine farm, home of Sir DeVilliers Graaf.
 The 41 suites are contemporary and modern in their design and layout.
 Each has 2 bedrooms, 2 bathrooms, an open plan lounge, kitchen and dining area leading onto a patio with braai facilities.